RequirementEngineering/ch-re-STDBrando/SRS.md

 ##### 3.2 Functions
 A general description of the system function its described here.
 * Functional requirements
+* Administrator
+  - The administrator shall be able to do everything the employee (user) can
+  - The system shall allow the administrator to create a new user
+  - The system shall allow the administrator to modify the user information
+  - The system shall allow to add new clinic trial information
+  - The system shall allow to modify clinic trial information
+  - The system shall allow to delete clinic trial information

+* Employee
+  - The system shall create/add new patient information
+  - The system shall search for a particular patient
+  - The system shall add a trial to a patient
+  - The system shall modify patient information
+  - The system shall add new doctor information
+  - The system shall seatch for a particular doctor information
+  - The system shall modify doctor information
+  - The system shall allow to see the patient assigned to a doctor

 Use cases:
 ![alt text](https://github.com/RequirementEngineering/ch-re-STDBrando/blob/master/Images/UseCase%20Login.png "Login")